bgamari/ghc-wiki-import/newtype-wrappers.md

 ```

-So to solve a `NTC` constraint you unwwap all those newtypes (being careful about abstraction; see next section).
+So to solve a `NTC` constraint you unwrap all those newtypes (being careful about abstraction; see next section).